 School Location Year Started

 Ball HS Galveston Island 1997

+Brazosport HS Surfside & Quintana 2018

 Cunningham MS North Padre Island 2009

 High Island HS Bolivar Peninsula 2016

 Palacios HS Matagorda Peninsula 2006

 Port Aransas HS Mustang Island 1999

 Port Isabel HS South Padre Island 1999

-Tidehaven HS Matagorda Peninsula 2005
+Tidehaven MS Matagorda Peninsula 2005

 Van Vleck HS Matagorda Peninsula 2005

-BEG researchers work with the same teachers each academic year.
+BEG researchers try to work with the same teachers each academic year.
+Changes will occur with a teacher retirement or new school joining the program.
 Researchers communicate directly with teachers to schedule field trips in the fall (September or October), winter (January or February), and spring (April or May).
 The teacher arranges transportation to the study sites (bus or SUV, depending on class size) and a substitute teacher to cover his or her classroom for the day.
 In order to encourage school districts to continue participation in THSCMP, project support provides funding to cover the cost of student transportation and substitute teachers.
 A stipend is also provided to the participating teachers.

 The most heavily used segments of the Texas coast are now monitored two or three times a year (fig. 1).
-Students monitor beaches, dunes, and vegetation lines from the following sandy barrier islands and peninsulas: Bolivar Peninsula, Galveston Island, Matagorda Peninsula, Mustang Island, and North and South Padre Islands.
+Students monitor beaches, dunes, and vegetation lines from the following sandy barrier islands and peninsulas: Bolivar Peninsula, Galveston Island, Follets Island, Quintana Beach, Matagorda Peninsula, Mustang Island, and North and South Padre Islands.
 Staff from the Lower Colorado River Authority (LCRA) at Matagorda Bay Nature Park help facilitate field trips on Matagorda Peninsula and graduate students from the Harte Research Institute, Texas A&M University Corpus Christi help with the Cunningham Middle School field trips.